 Muscular and powerful Leonbergers stand proud and elegant, their lion-like resemblance a hallmark of the breed.
 Males present a masculine mane, while females offer a decidedly feminine appearance.
 A deep, muscular head features a dark mask and the eyes offer a soft, intelligent expression.
 A medium-long weather-resistant double coat should be presented untrimmed.
 Lion-yellow, golden to red and red-brown, and sand colored with a black mask are all permitted.
 This gentle giant has a strong, balanced gait.
 Leonbergers are self-assured, attentive, lively, and friendly, with a strong love of people. – AKC Breed Standards

 There is some disagreement on the story of the Leonberger's development.
 Some claim a Leonberger-type dog meant to guard livestock was recorded in the late 1500s.
-Another origin story claims development began much later, with a Landseer Newfoundland cross in Leonberg in Baden-Württemberg, Germany—and that they were meant to resemble the lion on the town's coat-of-arms.
+Another origin story claims development began much later, with a Landseer Newfoundland cross in Leonberg in Baden-Württemberg, Germany—and that they were meant to resemble the lion on the town's coat of arms.
 The first litter of Leonbergers to be registered as a breed was born in 1846, and became popular with royalty.

 Development of the breed continued through the 20th century and Leonbergers made their way to the United States in the 1970s.
 They've been used through the years in a variety of working dog roles including guarding livestock, draft work, and waterwork.
-The Italian School of Canine Lifeguard trains Leonbergers and other breeds for water rescue—some of which the trained dogs work alongside the coast guard.
+The Italian School of Canine Lifeguard trains Leonbergers and other breeds for water rescue—some of the trained dogs work alongside the coast guard.

 The breed was recognized by the AKC in 2010.